vicinityh2020/vicinity-agent/docs/ADAPTER_CHANGELOG.md

 ## Specification of "input"/"output" in thing desc. links (and event) are now mandatory

-DataSchema specifying the payload of "input"/"output" has to be defined.
+DataSchema specifying the payload of "input"/"output" schema had to be defined.
+The purpose is to enable the Agora.

 Now, "input"/"output" in links (and "output" in event) must be provided, not empty and must be valid according specification [see DataSchema specs](docs/TD.md#data-schema).